notwindstone/my-nixos/docs/README.md

 # NixOS & other configurations

-I did not spent more than 10 hours on this, yet I still love what results I got...

-Final terms are stopping me from improving this configuration further.
+I did not spent more than ten hours on this, yet I still love what results I got with almost zero nix knowledge.
+Final terms are stopping me from improving this configuration further :c

 ## Screenshots